Facing

 Miseyieki means no one will ever dare to mess with him.
 When

-praise their colleague through songs, so other warriors can
+praise their colleague through songs and dance.

 Where

-do the Maasai warriors find lions?
+did the Maasai warriors find lions?

 search ranges from 20 minutes to 10 hours.
 The Maasai warriors